rreece/rreece.github.io/outline-of-philosophy/invitation.md

 -   Anyone interested in the engagement of science and philosophy.
--   Science skeptics and anti-naturalists of one form or another that see science as just one of many competing claims to knowledge and the capability of describing reality.
+-   Science skeptics and anti-naturalists of one form or another that see science as just one of many competing claims to knowledge, with or without the capability of describing reality.
 -   Allies in illucidating the demarcation of what science is, and what sorts of claims it justifies.